 The Seventh Day

-Photography, spring steel, tattooed bananas, theatrical script
+Photography, spring steel, tattooed bananas, theatrical script2013

 The exhibition featured both freshly tattooed bananas and their blackened, aged counterparts, an unfinished kosher slaughter knife for pigs, and the beginnings of a theatrical script in which a character dreamed vividly of a taste they had never experienced.
 This script introduced speculative imagination, exploring how unfulfilled desires and the unknown intersected with our understanding of the sacred.